strideUX/strideos/docs/tasks.md

 - ✅ **Route Consolidation**: Removed duplicate routes and consolidated navigation
 - ✅ **Professional UI**: All new pages feature modern, consistent design with mock data
+- ✅ **Responsive Design**: All pages work across desktop and mobile devices
+- ✅ **Layout Integration**: All new pages properly integrated with SidebarProvider, AppSidebar, and SidebarInset
+- ✅ **Authentication**: Added proper auth checks and loading states to all new pages
+- ✅ **Design Consistency**: Updated sidebar to match "Project Manager Admin Panel" design with single Quick Create button
-- ✅ **Responsive Design**: All pages work across desktop and mobile devices **Next:** Feature 17.1 - Core Views Implementation (real-time data integration) **Key Decisions:**
+- ✅ **Build Success**: All changes compile successfully with no new errors **Next:** Feature 17.1 - Core Views Implementation (real-time data integration) **Key Decisions:**
 - Use new navigation structure from admin UX refinement specifications